Become the Best Hashtags Generator You Need

 Let's get started.

-For example, if you are a tech-startup selling a product based on AI, you would like your target audience know about not only your product but also the technology involved.
-In that case, you might think of adding #artificialintelligence #AI to your post.
+For example, if you are a tech startup selling a product based on AI, you would like your target audience to know about not only your product but also the technology involved.
+In that case, you might think of adding # artificialintelligence # AI to your post.

-Although the use of hashtags on Instagram is much wider and popular as compared to LinkedIn, use of hashtags on LinkedIn is on the rise, as well.
+Although the use of hashtags on Instagram is much wider and more popular as compared to LinkedIn, the use of hashtags on LinkedIn is on the rise, as well.

 However, it is not necessary that the use of hashtags will fetch your content enough eyeballs.
 Many a time, it is a matter of luck, but most of the time it is the quality of content and engagement on it that determines the visibility of your post on the wall.

 How to find the right hashtags?

 The answer is simple.
 Research.
 You need to start with the product or service you are offering.
 Those will form the foundation of your hashtag efforts.
 If you are into selling handmade bags, then the easiest and first of all hashtags should be # handmadebags # bags, etc.